-At the back of the Skukuza nursery there is an unassuming row of planting sheds, which most visitors simply pass by without ever knowing its existence.
-It is where seeds get a kick start at life, where young plants are nurtured and all the magic happens and the real beauty is the simplicity of it all.
+At the back of the Skukuza Nursery there is an unassuming row of planting sheds, which most visitors simply pass by without ever knowing about its existence.
+It is where seeds get a kick start at life, where young plants are nurtured and all the magic happens.
+The real beauty is the simplicity of it all.

 The seeds or clippings are harvested by Kruger botanist Michele Hofmeyr and her team, or collected by rangers, as every plant sold in the nursery is indigenous to the area.
 Then it is just a matter of transplanting the seeds, clippings or even seedlings into a suitable medium and adding a bit of water.
 But this simple process of collecting, cutting and cultivating, might have huge implications in curtailing plant poaching and ensuring the survival of some of South Africa's most endangered plant species.

 Certainly in South Africa if there are existing populations of pepper-bark trees, they are located only in protected areas.
 Game parks, botanical gardens and protected areas provide a glimmer of hope for a species on the teetering on the edge of extinction, however it poses an interesting social question: Are we forcing people into poaching by placing a higher importance on the protection of a species over the cultural traditions and beliefs of those who have utilised the species for centuries?